-If you’ve recently leased a car and want to hang onto it once the lease is up, then a lease buyout might be a good option for you.
-Of course, this depends on the condition your car is in, your current financial situation, and the payment terms you receive.
+If you’ve recently leased a car and want to hang onto it once the lease is up, then a lease buyout loan might be a good option for you.
+Of course, this depends on your car’s condition, your current financial situation, and the loan terms you receive.

 Once you’re nearing the end of the lease, you may have the option to return the car, lease the car again, or buy it outright.
 You’ll have to check your lease contract because some lenders won’t give you the option to buy your leased car.

-If you do have the option to buy out your lease, you can either pay cash for it or finance the remainder of the balance.
-Because you’re buying out the manufacturer, this is known as a lease buyout.
+If you do have the option to buy out your auto lease, you can either pay cash for it or finance the remainder of the balance.
+Because you’re buying out the manufacturer, this is known as a car lease buyout loan.

 Can I Buyout My Car Before My Lease is Up?

-Most leases will require that you wait until the end of your contract to purchase the car.
+Most leases will require that you wait until the end of your lease contract to purchase the car.
 However, some lenders will let you buy the vehicle early.
-But you should proceed with caution because there are some big disadvantages to this.
+But you should proceed with caution because there are some significant disadvantages to this.

 And many people choose to lease a vehicle because the payments tend to be lower.
-If you buy the car early, your payments will go up since the car will be worth more.
+If you buy the car early, your remaining lease payments will increase since the vehicle will be worth more.
 Waiting until the end of the lease agreement will keep these payments as low as possible.

-Finally, anyone who leases a car still has to pay taxes and registration fees, just like if you were buying the car outright.
+Finally, anyone who leases a car still has to pay sales tax and registration fees, just like buying the car outright.
 And when you purchase a vehicle you were previously leasing, you have to pay these fees all over again.
-But if you wait until your lease agreement is up, they’ll be lower because the car is worth less money.
+But if you wait until your auto lease agreement is up, they’ll be lower because the car is worth less money.

 6 Things to Consider About a Lease Buyout Loan

-So considering the previous information, when does a lease buyout make sense?
+So considering the previous information, when does an auto lease buyout loan make sense?
 Here are six questions you should ask yourself first.